Writing an Appeal Letter To Insurance Company (Samples)

 The next step is to provide a detailed description of your medical conditions and the relevant medical procedure or item that you need.

 My heart failure diagnosis results from the obesity that I am currently struggling with.
 I have been in a program to help me deal with this condition.
 However, due to my obese condition, I tend to have frequent hospital trips to help manage my condition.
-The danger of heart attacks and strokes is always present in my health condition which will further complicate my situation and affect my quality of life.
+The danger of heart attacks and strokes is always present in my health condition, which will further complicate my situation and affect my quality of life.

-Explain the importance
+Explain the importance of the treatment

 You should then explain the benefits you will get from getting the medical procedure or item.

 With the heart bypass surgery, I will be able to reduce costly hospital visits due to coronary angioplasty aimed at unblocking my arteries.
-The surgery will improve my health allowing me to lead a more active lifestyle helping me with my obesity.
+The surgery will improve my health, allowing me to lead a more active lifestyle and helping me with my obesity.
 With a healthy heart, I can quickly lose weight and avoid the threat of a stroke or heart attack.

-Follow by mentioning what will happen if you do not receive the medical item or procedure and highlighting how costly it will be.
+Followed by mentioning what will happen if you do not receive the medical item or procedure and highlighting how costly it will be.

 If the verdict is not changed and I cannot receive my heart bypass surgery, my hospital visits will increase due to my blocked arteries.
-This might lead me to stay at the hospital for an extended period and require more medical attention due to higher risks of heart attacks, strokes, and even kidney failure.
-All this together would lead to higher medical costs as compared to the costs of the heart bypass surgery.
+This might lead me to stay at the hospital for an extended period and require more medical attention due to the higher risks of heart attacks, strokes, and even kidney failure.
+All this together would lead to higher medical costs as compared to the costs of heart bypass surgery.

 Attach medical records

 Ensure that you attach your medical records in a way that is easy for the insurance company to understand.
-You can also support your claim by providing more details of your medical condition through brochures, published research articles, and treatment guidelines by various medical organizations.
+You can also support your claim by providing more details about your medical condition through brochures, published research articles, and treatment guidelines by various medical organizations.

 Close the letter

 To avoid further hospitalizations, I should receive my heart bypass surgery as soon as possible.
-Once I have recovered , my heart bypass surgery reduces the chances of any other costly procedures or lengthy hospital stays.
+Once I have recovered, my heart bypass surgery reduces the chances of any other costly procedures or lengthy hospital stays.

 I am grateful for your time and consideration of this sensitive matter.
 Thank you very much.